MHindermann/mas/text/draft.md

 _Utility.save_json(keywords_histogram, DIR + "keywords/keywords_clean_histogram.json")
 ~~~~

-An analysis of `keywords/keywords_clean_histogram.json` shows that the distribution of keywords is strongly skewed right but that (see Figure 3 for details).
+An analysis of `keywords/keywords_clean_histogram.json` shows that the lion's share of keywords has only one occurrence but that the total occurrences are predominantly made up of keywords with more than one occurrence (see Figure 3 for details).

 ![In `keywords/keywords_clean_histogram.json`, the distribution of keywords is strongly skewed right ($min = Q1 = M = Q3 = 1$ and $max = 910$).
 However, even though keywords with only one occurrence constitute over 75% of the total keywords, their occurrences constitute less than 35% of the total occurrences.
 The most common keywords with 50 or more occurrences are extreme outliers but make up almost 20% of the total occurrences.](images/keywords_clean_histogram_abc.pdf)

 #### Reconciliation

 As explained in section X, Annif assigns index terms from a controlled vocabulary.
 If we want to assess the quality of the indexing via a gold standard, we must therefore ensure that the gold standard makes use of the vocabulary used by Annif.
 As seen in section Y, the relevant (English) vocabularies are Wikidata YSO.
-The next step in constructing the native gold standard is hence to reconcile the extracted and cleaned keywords with YSO and Wikidata.

-The tool of choice for reconciliation is OpenRefine (see [section OpenRefine](#openrefine)).
-We import `keywords/keywords_clean_histogram.json` as a new project.
+The next step in constructing the native gold standard is hence to match the extracted and cleaned keywords with keywords from YSO and Wikidata.
+This process is called "reconciliation" (see https://docs.openrefine.org/manual/reconciling) and the tool of choice for this task is OpenRefine (see [section OpenRefine](#openrefine)).

+In what follows, I will describe how the cleaned keywords were reconciled with Wikidata and YSO, and which additional steps for refinement were undertaken.
+In total, 2'104 data transformation operations were performed; the complete operation history is available as `/keywords/operation_history.json`.

+A new project in OpenRefine was created and the data from `keywords/keywords_clean_histogram.json` was imported.
+The `keyword` column was then duplicated and reconciled with Wikidata.
+Here the parameters were chosen as follows: reconcile against no particular type, and auto-match candidates with high confidence.
+There were X automatic matches.
+Unfortunately, random sampling showed that the overall quality of the automatic matches was not satisfactory.
+A two-pronged strategy was adopted to ameliorate the quality of the reonciliation:

+1. manual matching of the top results
+2. automated processes for the rest